updated

 I like prepping food for multiple days in a row.

 There's always newly baked bread available, dried fruits and nuts, and other type of cereals to be eaten whenever you feel hungry.
 We try to gather at meals.
 We tend to make one warm meal per day, either for lunch or for dinner.
-Possibly more warm porridge for breakfast in the coming season.
+During winter we like to start our day with warm porridge.

 We like to start our day early, but sometimes our child sleeps in.
 Then the breakfast happens later.